Samkth123/KTH-md/Growth/Session 3/What is a pivot.md

 - Our informants used the term only to refer to a strategy transition in retrospect
 -  This suggests that, for the entrepreneurial firms we studied, a pivot was not a single decision to change strategic orientation, but rather a way to make sense of the difference between two phases in the evolution of the firm's strategy.

+The term pivot implies a single choice to spin like a basketball player, keeping one foot planted while changing the direction the firm is facing—as if Stewart Butterfield spun around from an online-video game to Flickr in one swift move.
+Furthermore, stories of entrepreneurs like Butterfield who are serial, successful pivoters imply such actions are the norm for entrepreneurial firms.
+Yet, in our study, we found that pivots were not accomplished with one sweeping strategic decision or single catalyzing event, but rather through the accumulation of a series of decisions to either exit or add elements to the strategy over time.

+Pivoting firms made both strategic additions and strategic exits; while firms that did not pivot made only strategic additions.

+As suggested by the quote at the beginning of this article, pivot stories told by entrepreneurs and in the popular press often focus on the strategic exit: Each of the games in Stewart Butterfield's case was a strategic exit